SidOfc/treevial/README.md

 # Treevial

-:warning::construction: Treevial is under development! :warning::construction:
+:warning::construction: Treevial is under development! :construction::warning:

 Treevial is yet another file explorer for (n)vim.
 With this plugin enabled, Netrw will be disabled and Treevial will launch instead.